 Alberto Yáñez is a writer of fantasies, poetry, and essays on justice, agency and art, pop culture, and the absurdity of life.
-With the eye of a natural editor, he’s also a photographer with a documentarian’s approach to taking pictures.
+With the instincts of a natural editor, he’s also a photographer with a storyteller’s approach to taking pictures.

 A long time ago, when I was in high school in the early 1990’s, I was a peer counselor.
 My local county health and human services administration had a program where they taught some of us high school students the … Continue reading

 For relative values of “new,” I suppose.
 The first draft was written in 2011.
 “The Coffinmaker’s Love” had its start at Clarion West.
 It was the first story that I wrote there, on Week Two, with Nancy Kress instructing.
 Week One … Continue reading

 I can feel Yom Kippur approaching.
 The turn of time is inexorable and I feel the gathering up of whispers, susurrations of lives lived and days spent, the rustle of divine fingers on the Book of Life and the Book … Continue reading